 We decided to drive to the end of where the road goes- Rising Sun.
 An iconic view in Glacier is this goose island.
 We had to stop to grab a photo.
 I am glad we did as it is such a great view.

-After this we decided to head to the North Fork area of Glacier.
-From what I had read most people said it was remote, roads were bad and these was nothing to see.
-We felt differently.
 I loved this area!
 While part of the road is gravel, it is still really well maintained.
 The views are stunning and I thought it was a nice way to take a break from crowds.
 Also, I would love to stay out here next time we come as well.
 We just booked way too late, so we were limited.

 The photo below shows a typical area of the road.
 See, not bad at all, right?

-Now, if you travel the North Fork area, you HAVE to go to Polebridge.
+Now, if you travel to the North Fork area, you HAVE to go to Polebridge.
 It is a tiny little town with a great bakery at the Polebridge Mercantile.

-We headed back to the campsite for naps, showers and another awesome dutch oven meal.
+We headed back to the campsite for naps, showers, and another awesome dutch oven meal.

 We ended the day at Lake McDonald again.
 Another amazing sunset.

-So, here are my final thoughts on visiting Glacier during quarantine.
-Yes, things are different than the normal year.
-No, the shuttles and tours aren’t running.
-Is there still plenty to see and do?
-Without a doubt, yes.
 The area is just spectacular!
-My best recommendation is keep checking for closures, be flexible and get out early or late.
+My best recommendation is to keep checking for closures, be flexible and get out early or late.
 All of those things helped this be a really great experience for our family and the reprieve we were looking for!

 Interested in another National Park?
 What about Yellowstone?
 Or interested in other travel and hiking ideas?
 How about these?